 Effective translation of Mobile App goes beyond literal meanings.
 Here are best practices:

-- Hire Native Speakers: Make use of qualified translators who are fluent in the language being translated.
+Hire Native Speakers: Make use of qualified translators who are fluent in the language being translated, ensuring that all translations are tailored to the user’s native language.
 This aids in capturing colloquial terms and cultural subtleties that automated methods could overlook.

-- Avoid Literal Translations: Exercise caution when using expressions that might not translate accurately.
-Rather, concentrate on delivering the intended message in a way that the target audience can relate to.
+Avoid Literal Translations: Exercise caution when using expressions that might not translate accurately.
+Avoid word for word translation; instead, concentrate on delivering the intended message in a way that the target audience can relate to.

 4. App Image Localization